aahnik/wappdriver/.github/CONTRIBUTING.md

 - Document your code thoroughly.
 - Make sure all the existing tests pass.

-You are recommended to read these additional guidelines about Pull Requests :
+## You are recommended to read these additional guidelines about Pull Requests
 1. [The (written) unwritten guide to pull requests](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests)
 2. [How to write the perfect pull request](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/)
 3. [Open Source Pull Request Guidelines](https://opensource.creativecommons.org/contributing-code/pr-guidelines/)

 ## When you submit a pull request, you are subject to the terms and conditions mentioned in my [CLA](https://aahnik.github.io/aahnik/CLA.html)

-After testing your Pull Request, we will let you know within an week.
-Patience from your side is expected.
+_After testing your Pull Request, we will let you know within an week.
+Patience from your side is expected_.